bizbizz/learngit/readme.txt

 liubi is very beautiful!
 and she is a phoenix rising from ashes! she is now watching what?
-Creating a branch is quick!
+Creating a branch is quick & simple!